tadvi/articulpt/README.md

 # articulpt
-Package to find articulation point in the graph
+Package to find articulation points in the graph